 Every person has a unique experience with marijuana and its wide variety of different strains.

-Unfortunately, it’s hardly unlikely that you will find the strain that works best for you straight away.
+Unfortunately, it’s highly unlikely that you will find the strain that works straight away.

 Many patients have to take time and experiment with different kinds of cannabis before finding the one that works the best for their pain and specific situation.

-On the other hand, certain strains will relieve you from the pain and muscle tension but will make you “locked to the couch” and very sleepy.
+On the other hand, certain strains will relieve the pain and muscle tension but will make you “locked to the couch” and very sleepy.
 You can bet that these are indica-dominant strains.